 3. Speaker Accents

-Standard American, British, and Australian English accents produce the highest accuracy.
-Regional accents, non-native English, and heavy dialects reduce accuracy by 5-12%.
+Standard American, British, Australian English score highest.
+Regional, non-native, and heavy dialects pull accuracy down 5-12%.

 Best practices:

-- Use AI models trained on diverse datasets (like Whisper, which supports 99+ languages and accents)
+- Use AI trained on diverse data (Whisper handles 99+ languages and accents)

 4. Technical Jargon and Uncommon Words